Updated: Jun 12

 According to the trends here, other than JLPT N3 passing people's percentages increasing by the less than 0.5%, the N2, N4, and N5 have taken a big drop in passing.

 For the N1, I'm not really surprised that there was such a small percentage change.
 After all, the N1 is a ****ing monster of a test.

 For the N2, I'm actually a little surprised.
 It is definitely not an easy test, but a 5% decrease in the passing rate?
 Did the test get harder, or are the test takers less prepared or... more stupid (myself included)?

 My biggest surprise is for the N4 and N5.
 They are not difficult to pass, especially with the scores needed to pass them (90 for the N4, 80 for the N5).
 But it also validates my point that the N5 is known as the "Weeaboo Killer Test".

 But I think probably the biggest shock for me is that for the second year in a row, the scores in Japan were worse than those overseas for the N2, N3, and N4.
 Why is it that these passing percentiles continue to beat out those taken in Japan?
 I can't say for sure, but unless this was December's test data, I can't say it has to do with Japanese students overseas doing the test prep concurrently with their own courses in school.
 Perhaps a little research is necessary for this?
 I would also love to do this as a data science project to see the correlations for the annual changes of the passing rates, whether they be increases or decreases.

 That said, that wraps up this article, and congrats to all those whom passed this time around!
-If you got any opinions or interpretations, leave a comment or drop me an email!
+If you got any opinions or interpretations, drop me an email at email@example.com!